gvwilson/thirdbit/src/fiction/iffy/index.md

 went from a standing joke to a unanimously-approved item in the town plan.
-Sandrine doubted the stadium's architects had realized that such a large, covered space would be a perfect place to hide a fleet of armored hovercraft from passing drones and satellites.
+Sandrine doubted the stadium's architects had realized that such a large, covered space would be a perfect place to hide armored hovercraft from passing drones and satellites.

 There were no guards at the stadium.
 Why would there be?